KycKyc/Ururouter/README.md

 4. decode \\ encode params
 5. Route.defaultParams should be `{}` after class initialization, to aviod unnecessary checks ?
 6. do we need meta params ?
+7. hash in the path, add new `hash` param to navigation call?

 ## RouteNode